JamesD934/Goldilocks-Hair-Salon/README.md

 fonts were taken from font awesome
 Logo and background image was taken from google images The two photos of the shop were taken from my own camera.
+Some code I took and changed from the Love running and coders coffeehouse projects.